Dylan-J-Morris/covid19-forecasting-aus/README.md

    ```
    python model/cprs/generate_posterior.py $DATADATE
    ```
+   At this stage the stan model will be compiled and stored in a local folder `/build`.
+This means that we can repeatedly use the compiled model if there are any issues with convergence.
 3. Forecasting Google mobility indices and microdistancing trends.
 Requires:
    * Google mobility indices
    * Micro-distancing surveys